0mariano/0mariano/README.md

-**CybeSecurity and CTFs student and enthusiast, committed to constant learning.
+**Student and enthusiast of CyberSecurity and CTFs, committed to constant learning.
 Currently studying the first year of the CyberSecurity career where I am developing my knowledge.
-Also, I share my learning process in this [Blog](https://0mariano.github.io) where I publish my acquired knowledge.
-I am always willing to learn more and continue to grow in this field of CyberSecurity!**
+Also, I share my learning process in my [Blog](https://0mariano.github.io) where I publish my acquired knowledge.
+I am always willing to learn more and keep growing in this field of CyberSecurity!**